Home » Baking Recipes » Biscuits » Blackcurrant Cookies with White Chocolate Chips

 One of the many surprise presents I received from CT on my birthday was a copy of Biscuits by Miranda Gore Brown, she of Great British Bake Off fame (1st series).
 This now sits in pride of place on my bedside table and forms my bedtime reading, giving me plenty of sweet things to dream about.

-Blackcurrant White Chocolate Cookies
+White Chocolate Chip Blackcurrant Cookies

 When I first looked at the book, it just happened to open randomly on a recipe for blackcurrant and white chocolate biscuits.
 Well really, how could I ignore that sign?
 The other idea I had was for blackcurrant ice-cream and frankly, that could wait for another day.